Charles Joseph Bonaparte: Career

 In 1899, Bonaparte was the keynote speaker for the first graduating class of the Roman Catholic women's institution run by the Order of the School Sisters of Notre Dame, the College of Notre Dame of Maryland (now Notre Dame of Maryland University).
-He spoke on "The Significance of the Bachelor's Degree":
+He spoke on "The Significance of the Bachelor's Degree".

-Today, and here for the first time in America, a Catholic college for the education of young ladies bestows the bachelor's degree....

-The Style of Scholarship... which benefits the recipient of the bachelor's degree has two distinctive and essential marks.
-It implies in the first place a broad, generous sympathy with every form of honest, rational and disinterested study or research.

-A Scholar who is also, and first of all, a gentleman may be... specially interested is some particular field of knowledge, but he is indifferent to none.
-He knows how to value every successful effort to master truth; how to look beyond the little things of science... to the great things – God's handiwork as seen in nature, God's mind as shadowed in the workings of the minds of men.

-Young ladies, if this degree has such meaning for your brothers, what meaning has it for you.

-Bonaparte lived in a townhouse in the north Baltimore neighborhood of Mount Vernon-Belvedere and had a country estate in suburban Baltimore County, Maryland, which surrounds the city on the west, north and east.
+Bonaparte lived in a townhouse in the north Baltimore neighborhood of Mount Vernon-Belvedere and had a country estate in suburban Baltimore County, Maryland, which surrounds the city on the west, north, and east.
 His home, Bella Vista, was designed by the architects James Bosley Noel Wyatt (1847–1926) and William G. Nolting (1866–1940), in the prominent local architectural partnership firm of Wyatt & Nolting in 1896.
 It lies east of the Harford Road (Maryland Route 147) in an area called Glen Arm.
-The house was not electrified since Bonaparte refused to have electricity or telegraph lines installed from a dislike of technology, verified by his use of horse-drawn coach until his death in the early 1920s.
+The house was not electrified since Bonaparte refused to have electricity or telegraph lines installed due to a dislike of technology, verified by his use of a horse-drawn coach until he died in the early 1920s.